MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/display/remote-display-drivers.md

 # Remote Display Drivers

+> [!NOTE] Support for GDI remote display drivers has been removed in Windows 10, version 2004.
+However, creating a remote display solution is still possible by building a custom [Remote Protocol Provider](/windows/win32/termserv/creating-a-custom-remote-protocol) and an [Indirect Display Driver](indirect-display-driver-model-overview.md).

 A *remote display driver* is based on the Windows 2000 [Mirror Driver](mirror-drivers.md) model and is used to render the desktop in a remote session.